Sebastien-Raguideau/GastroPak_Workshop/GenomeAssembly.md

     prokka ../contigs.fasta

+Evaluate output of Prokka.
+Look at .txt and .tsv files in Prokka output directory.

-Visualise with Artemis (this may not be possible on server)
+Visualise with Artemis (this may not be possible on server) - but you can run on your laptops.
+The gff file has been placed in the GastroPak_Workshop repo.

     sudo apt install artemis